 Silence and appeasement of sadists and narcissists will not guarantee our safety; silence will certainly not save desperate Matabeleland citizens seeking refuge from a vile regime in Zimbabwe who now find themselves targeted by opportunistic South African human trophy hunters.
-Like vultures, what is essentially a terrorist organisation has set its eyes on our people, we cannot afford to remain silent when people are literally burnt to death for nothing but not having a document that permits them to live and work in the Republic of South Africa (RSA).
+Like vultures, what is essentially a terrorist organisation has set its eyes on our people; we cannot afford to remain silent when people are literally burnt to death for nothing but not having a document that permits them to live and work in the Republic of South Africa (RSA).

 Just to give our RSA cousins a brief of our unique circumstances.
-First, we want to appreciate the government of the RSA for being a great host for Matabeleland people and do hope that will continue till the state set dates.
+First, we want to appreciate the government of the RSA for being a great host for Matabeleland people and do hope that will continue till the state set deadline.
 We want to also say we fully understand the RSA government’s duty to secure its borders and uphold its immigration laws.

-Gukurahundi destroyed and left many Matabeles politically isolated, traumatised, homeless, hopeless and effectively stateless after they were deprived of legal documentation, thus many had to flee to the RSA to find a home, safety and jobs, and these same people are today targeted and hounded by South African vigilante groups to go home.
+Gukurahundi destroyed and left many Matabeles politically isolated, marginalised, traumatised, homeless, hopeless and effectively stateless after they were deprived of legal documentation, thus many had to flee to the RSA to find a home, safety and jobs, and these same people are today targeted and hounded by South African vigilante groups to go home.
 But which home?
 Many of these people lost everything in Zimbabwe, have made RSA home and have not been to Zimbabwe for decades, there is nothing homely about Zimbabwe for them but persecution and marginalisation.